CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 - Creating a callable object, *super(example_model, self).__init__()*
 - Defining the class CONFIG, *config = super(example_model, self).get_config()*
 - Creating the model, *layers = example_model(*
-- Saving the model, *model.save('example_model.h5')*
+- Saving the model, *model.save('example_model.keras')*
-- The file names of the .h5 model file and custom class script.
+- The file names of the .keras model file and custom class script.

 See the example files in *FOQUS.examples.other_files.ML_AI_Plugin* for complete syntax and usage.
 The folder contains a second model with no custom layer to demonstrate the plugin defaults.
 The default output values are not calculated, so the node should be run to obtain the correct output values for the entered inputs.

-To run the models, copy the appropriate model files or folders ('h5_model.h5', 'saved_model/', 'json_model.json', 'json_model_weights.h5') and any custom layer scripts ('model_name.py') into the working directory folder 'user_ml_ai_models'.
+To run the models, copy the appropriate model files or folders ('keras_model.keras', 'saved_model/', 'json_model.json', 'json_model_weights.h5') and any custom layer scripts ('model_name.py') into the working directory folder 'user_ml_ai_models'.
 As mentioned earlier, PyTorch, Scikit-learn and Surrogate Modeling Toolbox models only require the model file ('pt_model.pt', 'skl_model.pkl', 'smt_model.pkl', or 'jenn_model.pkl').
-For example, the model name below is 'mea_column_model' and is saved in H5 format, and the files *FOQUS.examples.other_files.ML_AI_Plugin.TensorFlow_2-10_Models.mea_column_model.h5* and *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model.py* should be copied to *FOQUS-wd.user_ml_ai_models*.
+For example, the model name below is 'mea_column_model' and is saved in the standard Keras 3 format, and the files *FOQUS.examples.other_files.ML_AI_Plugin.TensorFlow_2-10_Models.mea_column_model.keras* and *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model.py* should be copied to *FOQUS-wd.user_ml_ai_models*.
 For users with older versions of TensorFlow who wish to test the exampleodels, some model files are provided in versions 2.3 and 2.7 as well as